-For the coulis, add all ingredients to a small saucepan and bring to a simmer.
+Add all ingredients to a small saucepan and bring to a simmer.
 Simmer until the raspberries soften and break apart, about 5 minutes.
 Stir well to mash up the raspberries and then strain the liquid through a fine mesh sieve into a small dish.
 Allow to cool.
 Serve a small spoonful with the torte.
 A little goes a long way.

 Happy Valentine’s Day!

-Chocolate Torte with Raspberry Coulis
+Raspberry Chocolate Torte with Raspberry Coulis Recipe

 - springform pan